 Telemark

-Hagabrekka Wanderland is a sustainable lifestyle learning center created to explore different practices towards regenerative living, recreational activities in nature, permaculture, and yoga practice.
+Hagabrekka Wonderland is a sustainable learning center created to explore different practices for regenerative living, recreational activities in nature, permaculture, and yoga.
 This is what they say:

 "We have a holistic approach towards sustainability, perceiving it as a lifestyle and a belief system integrating all aspects of life.
-We are completely off the grid, growing parts of our food, foraging wild herbs in the nature around us, and using principles of permaculture to create a little paradise.
-This is a continuous learning and growing journey for us as well as for visitors.
-We encourage everyone who visits us to disconnect from the screen, let go of the stress of daily life, and reconnect to nature, a simple lifestyle enjoying the present moment, and healthy sustainable living."
+We are completely off the grid, growing parts of our food, foraging wild herbs in the nature around us, and using permaculture principles to create a little paradise.
+This is a continuous learning and growing journey for us and our visitors.
+We encourage everyone who visits us to disconnect from the screen, let go of the stress of daily life, and reconnect to nature, a simple lifestyle enjoying the present moment, and healthy, sustainable living."

 Book your stay or join a yoga retreat: www.wanderlustyoga.no